 New York, NY 10013

-Obtain Kings County Records of Birth & Death From the New York State Department of Health (DOH)
+Obtain Kings County Records of Birth & Death Through the New York State Department of Health (DOH)

 As with marriage and divorce records, birth and death records and certificates can be requested from the New York State Department of Health (DOH) using two methods–either mailed requests or online/phone requests via VitalChek.

-Mail in Requests for Birth and Death Records: Mail in requests can be made for birth certificates and death certificates.23, 24 To obtain either, citizens can download and print an application for a birth certificate or an application for a death certificate, respectively.
+Mail-in Requests for Birth & Death Records: Mail-in requests can be made for birth certificates and death certificates.23, 24 To obtain either, citizens can download and print an application for a birth certificate or an application for a death certificate, respectively.
 A photocopy of a valid government-issued ID should be included in the application.
 The details can be found in the forms.

 The fee for mail orders is $30.00 and can be paid via money order, personal check, or certified check made payable to “NYS Department of Health.”